 Before you head off to visit Derinkuyu, there are just a few tips we would like to share with you so you go in fully prepared and know what to expect.

-• Is it worth it?
+- Is it worth it?
 Similar to Kaymakli Underground City, Derinkuyu is cramped and dark, so those suffering from claustrophobia or who have asthma should really consider whether they think it’s worth visiting.
+If you have mobility issues, you might have difficulty getting through the tunnels and bending low.

 FAQs About Derinkuyu Underground City